graydon/ivy-notes/markdown/verification condition.md

 A **verification condition** is a [[formula]] that, if valid, implies the correctness of an [[action]], [[logical judgment]], or logical [[statement]].

-IVy's default [[tactic]] for a [[proof]] automatically generates a verification condition for the context requiring the proof.
+Ivy's default [[tactic]] for a [[proof]] automatically generates a verification condition for the context requiring the proof.
 If the verification condition does not fall within the FAU [[logical fragment]], the user will need to participate in [[recovering decidability|constructing a proof or changing the context]].

 The same default verification condition generation tactic is involved in proving a free-standing [[logical judgment]] or an [[assertion]], [[precondition]] or [[postcondition]] statement inside an action.
 Only the input to the tactic varies depending on context.